aljohn92/beets/README.md

+# beets

-# A Beets container, based on the excellent Beets container by LinuxServer.io.
+A Beets container, based on the excellent Beets container by LinuxServer.io.

 This container installs 'beautifulsoup4', 'discogs-client' and 'requests' dependencies for the built-in plugins Discogs, FetchArt and Lyrics plugins.